hyperwallet/hyperwallet-ios-sdk/README.md

 Hyperwallet.shared.updateBankAccount(account: bankAccount, completion: { (response, error) in
     // Code to handle successful response or error
     // In case of successful creation, response (HyperwalletBankAccount in this case) payload will contain information about the account updated
-    // In case of failure, error (ErrorType) will contain HyperwalletErrors containing information about what caused the failure of account updating
+    // In case of failure, error (HyperwalletErrorType) will contain HyperwalletErrors containing information about what caused the failure of account updating
 })
 ```